sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-08-06-albania-alpeta.md

 ![Alt text](/images/travel/PXL_20230806_121919967.jpg)

 Back on the bus and an hour later, we arrived.
 Cab to airport, Dan got Albania lekes from an ATM, I got the car.
-Very easy transistion and we were off.
+Very easy transition and we were off.
 As soon as we got out of town, we had amazing scenery and then a giant mountain that loomed over us for the 2nd half of the drive.

 ![Alt text](/images/travel/PXL_20230806_165905696.MP.jpg)